 Remove one barcode from the bottle and apply it to the top copy of the requisition in the “Barcode” field.
 Remove a second barcode and apply it in the corresponding location on the second copy of the form.
-Samples will not be processed if the barcodes are not affixed to the requisition.
-If the barcode is not able to be removed, write the barcode number in the “Barcode” box on the form.
+Retain a copy of the completed requisition that includes the barcodes.

 Examine the lid of the bottle.
 If the tamper evident ring has separated from the cap use another bottle.

+Wear clean, disposable gloves or have clean, sanitized hands prior to collection and keep the bottle closed until just before collection.
 Remove cap and ensure it is kept away from sources of contamination.

 - Samples may be taken ankle deep (at approx. 7.5 cm below water surface).